samwaree/spike-exercise/README.md

 An application where you can view/add courses, rate assignments, and leave comments and descriptions on them.
 Created for CS 506 at UW-Madison.

+This project was a spike and meant to learn the fundamentals of JS, Node.js, React and Redux.
+Many things may not follow best practices and could easily be improved upon.
 ##

 Requirements: